CHOOSING THE CORRECT CROSSBOW STRING MATERIAL

-The major factor that contributes to the crossbow string material is the style of the crossbow.
-This can be narrowed down to 3 basic designs-teardrop, recurve and compound.
-Since each of these have different characteristics the crossbow string needs to be tailored to work best for each application.
+The major factor that contributes to determining the best crossbow string material is the style of the crossbow you’re using.
+This can be narrowed down to three basic designs: teardrop, recurve, and compound.
+Since each of these has different characteristics, the crossbow string needs to be tailored to work best for each application.

 The next design is known as a teardrop.
-This will be a compound crossbow but will have steel cables that wrap around and have an anchor known as a teardrop.
-This style of crossbow string will usually have midsized loops and be fairly short in length.
-On a teardrop crossbow you want to use again use a dacron bow string material for your crossbow string.
-Just like on the recurve crossbow the steel cables do not absorb the shock and bow damage can result if using the incorrect material for the crossbow string.
+This style is somewhat similar to recurve crossbows and compound crossbows, but it will have steel cables that wrap around and an anchor known as a teardrop.
+Teardrop crossbow strings will usually have midsized loops and be fairly short in length.
+On a teardrop crossbow, you want to use a dacron bow string material for your crossbow string.
+Just like on the recurve crossbow, the steel cables do not absorb the shock, and bow damage can result if using the incorrect material for the crossbow string.

-I hope this article has helped shed some light on the proper material for each particular crossbow string.
 Remember that some brands or models of crossbows do vary from these general guidelines.
-If you are ever in doubt it’s always best to contact the crossbow manufacturer for their recommendation.
-For more helpful articles check out our blog at www.60xcustomstrings.com/blog/ or join our newsletter.
+If you are ever in doubt, it’s always best to contact the crossbow manufacturer for their recommendation.